scalabli/quo/docs/console.rst

 * :obj:`~quo.Console.size` is the current dimensions of the terminal (which may change if you resize the window).
 * :obj:`~quo.Console.encoding` is the default encoding (typically "utf-8").
-* :obj:`~quo.Console.is_terminal` is a boolean that indicates if the Console instance is writing to a terminal or not.

 ``Launching Editors``